 - Purchasing Managers Index

 Capacity utilization.
-This statistic follows manufacturers' industrial capacity and how much of it is being used.
-According to the Federal Reserve Board, total capacity utilization is currently at 76.7 percent, below the 1972-2010 industry average of 80.4 percent.
-As rule of thumb, when the capacity utilization number hits 80 percent, manufacturers will look to expand capacity.
-In recent months, the number seems to have stagnated around 76 percent, but it's still up significantly from the 67.3 percent level it dropped to during the recession.
-Check this website for current data: www.federalreserve.gov/releases/g17/current.
+This statistic follows manufacturers’ industrial capacity and how much of it is being used.
+According to the Federal Reserve Board, total capacity utilization was at 78.9% in June 2023, -1.6 points less than in Junee 2022.
+As rule of thumb, when the capacity utilization number hits 80%, manufacturers will look to expand capacity.
+Check this website for current data: www.federalreserve.gov/releases/g17/Current/.

 Purchasing Managers Index (PMI).
-The Institute for Supply Management (ISM), formerly known as the National Association of Purchasing Managers (NAPM), offers a wide variety of statistics on the purchasing activity of manufacturers and service companies at its Web site, www.ism.ws.
+The Institute for Supply Management (ISM), Tempe, AZ, formerly known as the National Association of Purchasing Managers (NAPM), offers a wide variety of statistics on the purchasing activity of manufacturers and service companies on its website, www.instituteforsupplymanagement.org.
 One of the many useful statistics on this site is the Purchasing Managers Index, which tracks purchasing activity on a national basis, as well as by industry.
 Many economists rely on this data as leading indicator of future industrial purchasing.
-While the most recent surveys point to a healthy purchasing climate, the most recent data for May showed a significant drop in expectations.
+Any reading over 50 in the index points toward a healthy purchasing climate.
+ISM’s Manufacturing PMI has spent the past 12 months under the 50-point mark.

 Maintenance, repair and modernization of electrical systems continue to account for about half of all electrical work performed in industrial facilities.
 New construction of industrial facilities often directly depends on demand for the products that the plant produces.
 It’s also affected by local or national economic trends and the financial health of that company.
 As in any new construction market, distributors ride the ups and downs of new industrial facility construction.
 When the construction of new industrial facilities is hot, the sales potential is huge.
 But when customers are not building new facilities, distributors must take advantage of the more consistent demand for electrical products needed for the repair, retrofit and modernization of existing buildings.